suvambehera/capstone_bigcorp-employees/documentation.md

 # bigcorp-employees

 ## Project Objective
-Create a date engineering solution to a HR employee data by formulating a end-to-end pipeline utilising Big data and Machine Learning technolgy stacks to gain insights using exploratory data analysis and to build ML clasffication models.
+Create a date engineering solution to a HR employee data by formulating a end-to-end pipeline utilising Big Data and Machine Learning technology stacks to gain insights using Exploratory data analysis and to build ML clasffication models.

 ## Data
 The data acquired is from a major corporation's employees database over a period of 15 years.
 The data is spread across 6 .csv files with varying degree of cardinal relationship between them.
-The goal is extraction, transformation an loading of data to gain valuable insights as well as to predict the likeliood of employees tenure in the organisation.
+The goal is extraction, transformation and loading of data to gain valuable insights as well as to predict the likeliood of employees tenure in the organisation.

 ### Tables
-The physical model is of this denormalised database is a Star Schema with a key-dimension tables.
+The physical model is of this denormalised database is a Star Schema with key-dimension tables.
 - [employees.csv](https://github.com/suvambehera/capstone_bigcorp-employees/files/8735212/employees.csv) which has the data of former and current every employee.
 - [departments.csv](https://github.com/suvambehera/capstone_bigcorp-employees/files/8735210/departments.csv) which has the data about the various departments within the organisation.
 - [dept_manager.csv](https://github.com/suvambehera/capstone_bigcorp-employees/files/8735214/dept_manager.csv) about the manager and their working department.